We know that current behaviour emulates what we have learned from our past, which is why it is even more difficult to make changes in the present.

-It is our attitude and not our experiences that damage us.
+Those are the memories we need to deal with and move on from.
+It’s our attitude that damages us.
 It’s not what happens to us, but how we choose to be affected by it.
 As Confucius once said, “To be wronged or robbed is nothing, unless we choose to remember it.”

-Our health starts at the point we choose not to carry the hurt anymore.
+In the same way, our health starts at the point we choose not to carry the hurt anymore.